Unsourced Random Access: A Comprehensive Survey: Conclusions

+To explore the challenges that future work on URA-based ISAC may encounter, many aspects still require further investigation.
+In a URA system, a massive number of users transmit sporadically without being registered or authenticated by the network.
+Therefore, there is no control over transmitter characteristics such as location, signal structure, and beam direction, which are critical when the transmitters' echoes are used for reliable passive target sensing.
+Additionally, the random access nature of user transmissions causes heavy interference, a phenomenon uncommon in traditional sensing techniques.
+Advanced algorithms are necessary to address these challenges and enhance the system’s ability to effectively sense passive targets.

-\subsection{URA with Feedback}
+\subsubsection{\textbf{URA with Feedback}}

-In the URA literature, it is assumed that there is no coordination between the users and the receiver.
-However, there can be some level of coordination as long as the signal sent from the receiver is not user-specific as there is no user identity in URA.
-For instance, the receiver can broadcast a common pilot/beacon to the users so that they can estimate their channel coefficients or at least their large-scale components depending on their dedicated time slots.
-Just note that the time dedicated to this operation needs to be considered as extra overhead when comparing with the solutions without feedback.
-This issue is partly tackled in \cite{Ebert2022,Bashir2023,Che2024}.
-In \cite{Ebert2022}, hashes of the messages of successfully decoded users and their estimated channel coefficients are fed back using beamforming techniques; while in \cite{Bashir2023}, with the help of a designed feedback beacon, the users estimate their channels and infer whether they were successfully decoded using a pre-defined threshold.
-One application of URA can be in sensor networks where the devices partially observe a common state, which is the main interest of the receiver.
+{ In communication systems, feedback has been shown to greatly simplify transmission and reception mechanisms and, in some cases, even improve system performance \cite{Love2008}.
+The main challenge in employing feedback-based techniques in URA is the lack of coordination between the users and the receiver due to the massive number of potential users.} However, even in URA, there can be some level of coordination as long as the signal sent from the receiver is not user-specific, as there is no user identity in URA.
+For instance, the receiver can broadcast a common pilot or beacon to the users, allowing them to check if they are among the successfully decoded users from the previous round and estimate their channel coefficients or at least their large-scale components, depending on their dedicated time slots.
+Note that the time dedicated to this operation needs to be considered as extra overhead when comparing with solutions without feedback.
+This issue is tackled in part in \cite{Ahmadi2025Feedback,Ebert2022,Bashir2023,Che2024}.
+In \cite{Ebert2022}, hashes of the messages of successfully decoded users and their estimated channel coefficients are fed back using beamforming techniques.
+In \cite{Ahmadi2025Feedback}, the authors enhance the approach of \cite{Ebert2022} by informing both the successfully decoded users and those that were not decoded about their respective transmission outcomes.
+In \cite{Bashir2023}, with the help of a designed feedback beacon, the users estimate their channels and infer whether they were successfully decoded using a predefined threshold.
+An application of URA can be in sensor networks where the devices partially observe a common state, which is the main interest of the receiver.
 For such an application, the authors in \cite{Che2024} devise a mechanism where the receiver broadcasts a reliability indicator of the estimated state after each transmission, using which each device can decide whether to transmit in the next iteration.